Atlas-OpenHands-SuperAnnotate/delivery-script/README.md

 ## Usage

 First take the container id from the docker app, by copying the `ID` below the container name.
-Another way to get the container id is to run `docker ps` and copy the container id from the column `ID`.
+Another way to get the container id is to run `docker ps` and copy the container id from the column `CONTAINER ID`.
 It has to be the `runtime` container.
 Example:

 ```bash
 > docker ps